 Discover how computing can help save the planet!
 KS1 & KS2

 As with our other coding events, the 30 minute 'coding pantomime' is then followed by a variety of age-specific activities designed to embed the learning and help the children understand coding concepts in an engaging and tangible way.
+This can be delivered in an in-person socially distanced fashion, or remotely.

 TRADITIONAL TALES CODING ADVENTURE